dankuck/dankuck.github.io/_posts/2022-05-20-trumans-map-7-rationalists-should-win.md

 <i>Bolt (Film)</i>.

 “<i>Bolt</i> is a 2008 comedy-adventure film produced by Walt Disney Animation Studios.
 It features the canine star of a prime-time television show who believes he is actually a superhero.
 Kenneth Turan of the <i>Los Angeles Times</i> wrote that ‘[Bolt] also has an intriguing plot along the lines of: What if <i>The Truman Show</i> starred a dog?
-It’s a story that’ll touch your heart and remind you just how lucky Bolt and Truman are.’”
+It’s a story that’ll touch your heart and remind you just how lucky Bolt and Truman are.’ ”

 I had dismissed <i>Bolt</i> out of hand before.
 Now I didn’t want to miss anything…